-2.5.1.4 Searches for National Offices and third parties
+2.5.1.5 Searches for National Offices and third parties

-Revenue from searches for national offices and third-party searches are recognised upon satisfaction of the corresponding performance obligation, i.e. upon rendering of the service and issue of the invoice involved.
+Revenue from searches for national offices and third-parties are recognised upon satisfaction of the corresponding performance obligation, which is upon rendering of the service and issue of the invoice involved.
 To better reflect the nature of these revenues and to align them with the internal reporting on search products, they are classified as revenue from patent and procedural fees.